TPCTPCTPC/Adblock-gist/README.md

 ## Work with *[anti-AD](https://github.com/privacy-protection-tools/anti-AD)*:

-Since Surge iOS (1641) supported DOMAIN-SET rules, which makes it possible to load advanced rule lists (eg: anti-AD).
-Hence, If you like to use anti-AD rules, please subscribe the supplement version (deduplicated already).
+After Version 4.2.2, Surge is able to load 1,000,000+ rules through ```DOMAIN-SET```. **anti-AD** is an abundant adblocking filter list based on *Easylist* and optimised for Chinese websites.
+If you like to use anti-AD rules through *DOMAIN-SET*, please subscribe the supplement version (deduplicated already).

 DOMAIN-SET example:
 ```